mjtsai1974/DevBlog/_posts/2018-04-25-exponential-vs-poisson.md

 >
 >We have found that the probability for no vehicles within the dedicated time interval is <font color="DeepPink">the same in both exponential and Poisson distribution</font>.
 This is fully compliant with the claim that <font color="DeepPink">the very first inter-arrival times is itself an exponential distribution</font> in [Introduction To The Poisson Process Inter-arrival Times]({{ site.github.repo }}{{ site.baseurl }}/2018/04/23/intro-poisson-dist-interarrival/).
 >
->[2]still using the same rate that $6$ vehicles pass through a highway toll station per minute, then, what is the probability that all 6 cars crossing the toll station within 30 seconds?
+><font color="OrangeRed">[2]</font>still using the same rate that $6$ vehicles pass through a highway toll station per minute, then, what is the probability that all 6 cars crossing the toll station within 30 seconds?
 >&#10112;from <font color="OrangeRed">exponential</font> distribution view point, this is asking <font color="DeepSkyBlue">the success probability within 30 seconds</font>.
 >$F_{exp}(0.5)$
 >=$P_{exp}(t\le 0.5)$